Dadangdut33/Screen-Translate/readme.md

 - **[Q]** Is this safe? \
 **[A]** Yes, it is completely safe.
 If your antivirus detect this program as a virus, it's only a false positive.
 If you don't believe it, you can take a look at the code yourself.
 - **[Q]** What do you mean by a "clear enough" text? \
 **[A]** It means the text is not too blend it with the background.
 If the text is light the background needs to be darken, so it is easier to be read.
 Somewhat like that.
-In the future i might add some adjustment and more OCR options, so this might be fixed some day.
+It now has been improved with the help of python-opencv, you can experiment with it in the settings.

 # Requirements
 **For User**